Spectrologer/Chress/docs/TYPESCRIPT_MIGRATION.md

 # TypeScript Migration Guide

-This document outlines the incremental approach to migrating the Chress codebase from JavaScript to TypeScript.
+This document outlines the incremental approach to migrating the Chesse codebase from JavaScript to TypeScript.

 ## Overview